GoogleChrome/web.dev/src/site/content/en/blog/fetch-upload-streaming/index.md

 Streaming `no-cors` requests are not allowed.

-### HTTP/2 only
+### Doesn't work on HTTP/1.x

-The fetch will be rejected if the connection isn't HTTP/2.
+The fetch will be rejected if the connection is HTTP/1.x.

 This is because, according to HTTP/1.1 rules, request and response bodies either need to send a `Content-Length` header, so the other side knows how much data